dudash/openshiftexamples-sagemaker-train-xgboost-rosa/README.md

-# SageMaker Studio and Red Hat OpenShift on AWS Example
+# SageMaker Studio and Red Hat OpenShift on AWS (ROSA) Example
 This is an example showcasing one simple way to connect SageMaker and ROSA.
 - hyperparameter tuning, training, and detecting bias using AWS Sage Maker Studio
 - containerizing and deploying to Red Hat OpenShift on AWS for scablable serving/inferencing